THE NEGOTIATORCHAPTER ONE

 From the tirade going on behind him, it was obvious this man had not come to rob the bank.

+They had a bank robber that had not bothered to get any money.
+Kate was already assuming the worst.
 The security camera video feeds had just been tapped and routed to the communications van.
 Four different camera angles.
 Two were static pictures of empty areas, the front glass doors, and the teller area for the drive up.
 One was focused high, covering the front windows, but it did show the hostages.
 Five men and four women seated against the wall.

 The fourth camera held Kate’s attention.
 The man paced the center of the room.
 He was big and burly, his stride impatient.